Policies

 3. Fees and Payments

-3.1 IOLT advises Tuition Fee from time to time and can change (‘Tuition Fee’).
+3.1 Tuition Fees.
+IOLT advises Tuition Fee from time to time and can change (‘Tuition Fee’).

 3.2 Payment methods.
 EFT and major credit/debit cards (card payments may attract pass-through processing surcharges).